Daisuke Aono

 Daisuke Aono (青野 大介, Aono Daisuke) is a former Japanese football player.
+He is the head coach of the Ehime FC Junior Youth.

 Playing career

 Aono was born in Saijo on September 19, 1979.
 After graduating from Kwansei Gakuin University, he joined the J1 League club Gamba Osaka in 2002.
 However he did not play in any games over two seasons.
 Although he moved to Vissel Kobe in 2004, he still did not play.
 In 2005, he moved to Albirex Niigata.
 He played often in 2005.
 However he did not play as much in 2006.
 In 2007, he moved to the J2 League club Ehime FC, the counterpart to the youth team he played for.
 He played often over three seasons.
 He retired at the end of the 2009 season.